Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/logging/third-party-logging/index.md

 ## Overview

-To stay informed about the overall and detailed performance of your EOSIO-based blockchain node(s), you can make use of the telemetry tools available.
-SYSIO offers integration with two such telemetry tools:
+To stay informed about the overall and detailed performance of your Wire-based blockchain node(s), you can make use of the telemetry tools available.
+Wire Sysio offers integration with two such telemetry tools:

 * [Deep-mind logger](deep-mind-logger.md)
 <!-- * Zipkin tracer -->